Long-legged buzzard: Size

-This is one of the largest species of the Buteo genus.
+This is one of the largest species of the genus Buteo.
 Only two species, the upland buzzard (Buteo hemilasius) and the ferruginous hawk (Buteo regalis), notably exceed the average and maximum weight of nominate long-legged buzzards or attain similar wingspans, but several other species of the genus broadly overlap in body size with the long-legged buzzard (for instance the Galapagos, rufous-tailed and red-tailed hawks and the Augur, rough-legged and jackal buzzards).
 Length can range from 50 to 66 cm and wingspan from 112 to 163 cm.
 Mean wingspan may be about 145 cm, with wingspans surely rivaling the upland buzzard as the greatest of all Buteo.
-The long-legged buzzard displays the typical size sexual dimorphism in favor of females, as they may be to 15% larger and can average up to 30% heavier.
-The mean body mass of males is 1035 g, amongst a sample of 8 with weights ranging from 590 to 1281 g, while the mean was 1315 g in females, in a sample of 11 ranging from 945 to 1760 g.
+The long-legged buzzard displays the typical size sexual dimorphism in favour of females, as they may be to 15% larger and can average up to 30% heavier.
+The mean body weight of males is 1035 g, amongst a sample of 8 with weights ranging from 590 to 1281 g, while the mean was 1315 g in females, in a sample of 11 ranging from 945 to 1760 g.
 Meanwhile, the weights of migrating long-legged buzzards migrating in Eilat were 1182 g in mature buzzards and 1047 g in second-year juveniles.
 The measurements of live Indian long-legged buzzards were 1000 to 1300 g with slighter lengths of 46 to 55 cm and wingspans of 129 to 150 cm.
 Among standard measurements, nominate subspecies males attain a wing chord of 405 to 459 mm while the female attains a wing chord of 428 to 496 mm.
 In males the tail may measure 204 to 244 mm while the female may measure 223 to 262 mm.
 In tarsal length, males may measure 83 to 93 mm while females attain 87 to 96 mm.
 In the nominate race, the culmen from the cere is 23.4 to 30 mm in both sexes, with an average of 27.9 mm in migrants at Eilat.
 Mature migrants in Eilat measured from 24.8 to 32.1 mm, averaging 27.8 mm, on the enlarged hallux-claw.